semaphoreci/semaphore/docs/docs/using-semaphore/optimization/monorepo.md

 ![Change conditions for promotions](./img/change-condition-promotion.jpg)

 Repeat the procedure for the rest of the promotions.
-For example for the Frontend block we could use the condition `change_in('/frontend') and branch = 'master' AND result = 'passed'`
+For example, for the Frontend block, we could use the condition `change_in('/frontend') and branch = 'master' AND result = 'passed'`

 <Tabs groupId="editor-yaml">
 <TabItem value="editor" label="Editor">